 Don’t over-mix your cookie dough, or you will end up with a dense cookie.

-Chill the dough for at least 30 minutes before baking, this gives the dough a chance to firm up a little and allows them to bake much better.
+Chill the dough for at least 30 minutes before baking; this gives the dough a chance to firm up a little and allows it to bake much better.

 Bake the cookies until they are JUST golden around the outside.
 The cookies might still look a little raw in the center, but once they cool, they will be perfect.
 Let the cookies cool on the baking sheets for just a few minutes, around 2.
 If you leave the cookies on the baking sheets for too long, they will continue cooking, and they will be hard.